New Book Out Now

 Leaving tells Louise O'Rourke's story.
 When she heads west to a new life, she leaves behind the memory of the lover who broke her heart and shattered her trust.
 While walking her dog, Lance one day she sees a beautiful woman working in her garden.
 Louise is quick to try to make friends but the woman's behaviour is strange to say the least.
 Determined to find out the truth Louise persistsin trying to make a connection.
 However, after a while she is left wondering if she has taken on more than she can handle.

-Stories by:- VG Lee, Suzanne Egerton, Kiki Archer, Deborah Underwood, Angela Peach, Sarah Bolger, Clare Lydon, Crin Claxton, Angela Clerkin, HP Munro, Nic Herriot, Karen Campbell, Frances Gapper, Jade Winters, Tanith Nyx, Andrea Bramhall, Rain McAlistair, Katie Bennett-Hall, Chloe A Marshall.
+Stories by:- VG Lee, Suzanne Egerton, Kiki Archer, Deborah Underwood, Angela Peach, Sarah Bolger, Clare Lydon, Crin Claxton, Angela Clerkin, HP Munro, Nic Herriot, SJ Campbell, Frances Gapper, Jade Winters, J Nyx, Andrea Bramhall, Rain McAlistair, Katie Bennett-Hall, Chloe A Marshall.

 How can I possibly be 53 years old when I still feel like that wisp of a 7 year old, bursting with energy, racing from the 60s to the 70s?